Russian Wikipedia: Troubles with the Russian government

 On 5 April 2013, it was confirmed by a spokesperson for the Federal Service for Supervision of Communications, Information Technology and Mass Media that Wikipedia had been blacklisted over the article "Курение каннабиса" ("Cannabis smoking") on Russian Wikipedia.
 On 31 March 2013, The New York Times reported that Russia was 'Selectively Blocking [the] Internet', though Wikipedia itself was not blocked at that time.

 Articles on Russian Wikipedia, and also on other Wikipedia versions, concerning the shoot down of flight MH17 and the 2014 Russo-Ukrainian war in the Donbas region have been targeted by Internet propaganda outlets associated with the Putin-led Russian government.
 Some of the edits were spotted by a Twitter bot which monitors Wikipedia edits made from Russian government IP addresses.

 The entire Russian Wikipedia was blocked in the Russian Federation for a few hours in August 2015 due to the contents of the article on charas.

 In November 2019, Russian president Vladimir Putin called for a government-run alternative to Wikipedia.
 The Guardian reported state funds had already been allocated according to official documents published the previous September.
 The new electronic alternative was intended to be based on the Great Russian Encyclopedia.
 According to the London Times, the proposal had been abandoned by mid-May 2020, however, according to Great Russian Encyclopedia employee Yekaterina Chukovskaya, only the working group was disbanded and work on the project as a whole will continue.

+In December 2023, the Russian Wikimedia chapter voted unanimously to dissolve itself after its director had been warned by authorities that he would be designated a "foreign agent".
+He also stated that he was forced to resign from the university where he worked.

+2022 fork

-In June 2022, Runiversalis, a pro-Moscow partial fork of the Russian Wikipedia, was launched.
+In June 2022, Runiversalis, a pro-government partial fork of the Russian Wikipedia, was launched.
 The site launched with only 9000 articles, a tiny subset of the 1.85 million articles on the Russian Wikipedia, with many articles being taken unmodified from the Russian Wikipedia.